 Leave mulched grass clippings to return nutrients to the soil and help maintain moisture levels.

-It’s best to stop fertilizing before the heat of summer arrives to avoid burning your lawn.
+It’s best to stop fertilizing before the heat of summer arrives to avoid burning your lawn--don't fertilize when temps are above 85 degrees.

-Apply a fertilizer of 32-0-4 mix—nitrogen, phosphorus, potassium—be sure to water well.
+Apply a fertilizer of 32-0-4 mix—nitrogen, phosphorus, potassium—and again, be sure to water well.

 Whack the Weeds